Last updated on May 17th, 2023 at 04:44 pm

 Step 5: Check the box to the left of After to check the box, then specify the amount of time for which you would like each slide to be displayed.

-Note that, in the sample image below, I have set the slideshow to display each slide for 3 seconds.
+Note that, in the sample image above, I have set the slideshow to display each slide for 3 seconds.

 Our article continues below with additional information on working with slide transitions for your slide show, so that you advance each slide automatically.